Dr Michaela Giebelhausen

-I am interested in supervising PhD students pursuing research in the fields of Victorian visual culture, museum history and theory, representations of Paris, aesthetics of decay and destruction, early photography and concepts of natural history and wilderness.
+I am interested in supervising PhD students pursuing research in the fields of Victorian visual culture, museum history and theory, representations of Paris, aesthetics of decay and destruction, early photography and concepts of natural history.

 - Giebelhausen M. After word, thought, life: a stroll in Parisian parks (2013)

 - Giebelhausen M. The Prado: Spanish Culture and Leisure, 1819–1939

 - Giebelhausen M, Barringer TJ.
 Writing the Pre-Raphaelites: Text, Context, Subtext (2009)